Deodatta15/Time-Series-Analysis/README.md

 # Time-Series-Analysis
-Air Passengers forecasting Project
+Air Passengers forecasting Project.

-This project deals with the time series forecasting of the number of Air passengers travelling in each month from 1949 to 1960
+This project deals with the time series forecasting of the number of Air passengers travelling in each month from 1949 to 1960.
 The dataset used in this project is downloaded from Kaggle.
 The model used in this project is ARIMA model.
 The model predicts the number of passenger in each month from 1949 to 1960.